AntoineHX/smart_augmentation/README.md

 ..* 'Posterize'
 ..* 'Solarize'

-A side effect of these Tensor based transformations is that they will outperform, in terms of speed on GPU, their non-PyTorch version as the sized of the images batches increase.
+A side effect of these Tensor based transformations is that they should outperform, in terms of speed on GPU, their non-PyTorch version as the size of the images batches increase.

 **Please note** that each has defined fixed bound for it's magnitude parameters in 'transformtions.py'.
 This values are inspired from 'AutoAugment' but it could be needed to change those (especially for images size different from 32x32 pixels).
 See below the default values used :